Support the organizations that support you.

 In the US, holiday consumerism rules this time of year.
 From Black Friday to Cyber Monday to gift exchanges left and right, shopping is the name of the game.
-Out of this sprung prank movements, like SantaCon, where thousands of people in Santa suits trade shopping for bar-hopping (and some activism), and more serious efforts, like Small Business Saturday and Giving Tuesday, a global day of charitable gifting that utilizes hashtags to spread.
+Out of this sprung prank movements, like SantaCon, where thousands of people in Santa suits trade shopping for bar-hopping (and some activism), and more serious efforts, like Small Business Saturday and Giving Tuesday, a global day of charitable gifting spread by hashtags.

 Whether you want to do some giving for tax purposes, to get in the holiday spirit, or simply because you’re a generous soul, here a list of ways to give back to the film community and support non-profit organizations or creators that make independent film happen.
 (Note that many of these belong to multiple categories.)